bfulroth/SPR_Create_Dotmatics_ADLP_File/README.md

 __Important__: For the data processing script to work, you must use the __Create_SPR_setup_file.py__ script described in this section.

-__Important__: For the data processing script to work, you must save the Biacore run as: __yy/mm/dd_PROJECT_CODE_affinity__
+__Important__: For the data processing script to work, you must save the Biacore run as: __yymmdd_PROJECTCODE_affinity__.
+No slashes for the date.

 1. Navigate to the following folder using *Finder*:
     - /Users/your_user_name/PythonProjects/SPR_Create_Dotmatics_ADLP_File/Example Files
-    - Copy the file __181113_Cmpd_Setup_Example_Tbl.xlsx__ to another location your hard drive.
+    - Copy the file __181113_Cmpd_Setup_Example_Tbl.xlsx__ to another location on your hard drive.
 You can rename this file to anything you want.
     - Update the file with the information from your experiment.
     - Note:
         - The Files headers must not be changed.
-        - The headers in RED are used by the scripts and must be filled out.
+        - The headers in __RED__ are used by the scripts and must be filled out.
 All others fields can be left blank (Although this is not a best practice).
 2. Save the file above as a __.csv__ file.
-3. In terminal, navigate to the __SPR_Create_Dotmatics_ADLP_File folder__
+3. In terminal, navigate to the __SPR_Create_Dotmatics_ADLP_File__ folder
     - Type command: __cd ~__
         - Press 'enter'
         - Type or copy/paste command: __cd PythonProjects__
         - Type or copy/paste command: __cd SPR_Create_Dotmatics_ADLP_File__
-4. Copy the file path for the setup table (remember it's a .csv file) your create in 1. above.
+4. Copy the complete file path for the setup table (remember it's a .csv file) you created in 1. above.
     - __Trick:__
         - To copy file or folder paths, right click on the file or folder and __hold__ the 'option' key.
         - Next, select Copy "File Name" as Pathname.